fggo/python/README.md

     __init__.py  settings.py  urls.py  wsgi.py
 ```

-## Creating the Database
+### Creating the Database
 Because Django stores most of the information related to a project in a database, we need to create a database that Django can work with.
 Create the database for the Learning Log project.

-Any time we modify a database, we say we’re migrating the database.
-Issuing the migrate command for the first time tells Django to make sure the database matches the current state of the project.
-The first time we run this command in a new project using SQLite, Django will create a new database for us.
-SQLite is a database that runs off a single file; it’s ideal for writing simple apps because you won’t have to pay much attention to managing the database.
+SQLite is a database that runs off a single file
 ```
 python3.6 manage.py migrate